mfcal223/Cplusplus/CPP_Exercises_with_explanation/CPP_6/Exercise_00.md

 ---

 ### Printing from INT
-1) print char from a number:
+1) print char from a number.